Pencil, pen or both? What to use in the Leaving Cert maths exam! [UPDATED 8th June 2019]

 Supplementary paper will be provided if required, and should be correctly labelled with the relevant question number.

-Background and full details of the latest recommendations are given below for information.
+Background, history and full details of the latest recommendations are given below for information, but students do not need to concern themselves with the full history.

 ———————-

-The State Examinations Commission (SEC) will be scanning (digitising) exam scripts for Leaving Cert Maths in 2019.
+The State Examinations Commission (SEC) announced plans for scanning (digitising) exam scripts for Leaving Cert Maths in 2019.
 This led to rumours that pencil would no longer be allowed as a writing implement, and that everything would have to be written, drawn or constructed with ink pens.
 This would have been a big issue for drawing graphs, diagrams and constructions.

 The SEC issued a circular in early May 2019 stating the following: